 If you’ve got concerns about slugs and snails, there are so many options other than slug pellets that you can use to protect your plants.
 Horse hair and human hair provide fantastic protection against slugs and snails, just sprinkle it around your plants.
 Soot, ash from the fire, eggshells, grit, and sand are also useful.
 The slug with its soft, slimy body does not want to cross a barrier that will dry it out or be abrasive to the slug or snail’s protective coating.
 Copper bands are also very effective, but these do require a quick once over with some sandpaper every now and then to prevent the copper oxidising.
 There are many other remedies too; there’s really no need to use nasty slug pellets which are so detrimental to birds, hedgehogs and other wildlife that rely on slugs and snails for food.
 I’d much rather have hedgehogs in my garden than slug pellets!

 Feed roses with a specially designed rose feed to encourage flowering.
+Give your plants a couple of full watering cans every couple of weeks in dry weather.

 Stop harvesting asparagus now.
 Provide supports for your Asparagus ferns using bamboo canes and string, position the canes at regular intervals, to form a rectangle around the asparagus, and then simply wind or tie the twine around the canes to provide support, at three intervals, from fairly close to the ground upwards.
 This will protect your asparagus against wind damage, allowing the ferns to develop to their full size and build up the necessary reserves and strength for next year’s crop.

 In trials on my own allotment I have found companion planting asparagus with Calendula reduces the number of asparagus beetles and their larva that my asparagus endures.
-I grow open centered varieties of Calendula, which are great for bees and other pollinating insects, such as the regular pot marigold Calendula officinalis, or for something a bit different try Calendula officinalis ‘Sherbet Fizz’, or Calendula officinalis nana ‘Fruit Twist’.
+I grow single flowered varieties of Calendula, which are great for bees and other pollinating insects, such as the regular pot marigold Calendula officinalis, or for something a bit different try Calendula officinalis ‘Sherbet Fizz’, or Calendula officinalis nana ‘Fruit Twist’.

 Plant out summer cabbages, broccoli and Brussels sprouts now.
 Protect your plants from cabbage root fly using home-made cardboard discs, with a slit into the centre – so you can insert them around your plants.
 It’s important your protector fits fairly snuggly, as the adult fly wants to lay her eggs on the soil at the base of the stem.
 Eggs laid on cardboard or roofing felt will dry out, and the eggs won’t hatch.
 It’s also wise to cover brassicas with netting to protect against cabbage white butterflies and pigeons.